Superphysics Superphysics

 But the timespan required by the light for its journey was too small to be perceived in this way.

-The time of the occurrence of the phenomenon was retarded when the earth and Jupiter, in the course of their orbital motions, happened to be most remote from each other, and accelerated in the contrary case.
+The time of the occurrence of the phenomenon was retarded when the earth and Jupiter, in the course of their orbital motions, were farthest from each other.
+It was accelerated when they were nearest.

 Any Comments?
 Post them below!